Five Sights to See on a Walking Tour of Paris

 4. Opera de Paris

 Take a detour north to the Palais Garnier during your walking tour of Paris and enjoy the beauty of the fifty-two 20-meter high Roman Temple-inspired church.
-West of the Opera, is the Madeleine, built to the glory of Napoleon’s army, the church still celebrates masses and others religious services daily.
+West of the Opera, is the Madeleine, built to the glory of Napoleon’s army, the church still celebrates masses and other religious services daily.
 Rue Royale will take you straight back to the Place de la Concorde.

 5. Avenue des Champs-Elysees